LogoLogo

 An app launcher file (or .desktop file) contains information that will be used to display your app when it is installed, such as in the Applications menu and Dock.
 It contains an app's name, description, categories, icon, keywords, and associated actions.

-For technical information about shipping app launcher files see our developer documentation
+For technical information about shipping app launcher files see our

 The naming and description portion of the app launcher file should follow this formula: